wkumari/draft-kumari-ipv6-loopback/draft-kumari-ipv6-loopback.md

 >outside of a single node and must never be forwarded by an IPv6 router.
 A
 >packet received on an interface with a destination loopback address MUST be
 >dropped.

+((heas: ::1/32 remains the primary loopback address and MUST (SHOULD?) be assigned to a loopback interface.))

 ((Geoff: I have gone for a simple prefix that sits below the IPv4-mapped address block of 0:0:0:0:0:FFFF::/32 - the complication is that the prefix then